motino101/motino101/README.md

 ### Hello there! 👋

 I'm Cole (she/they), pursuing a dual BS/MS in Computer Science at Stanford University.
-Over the past two summers, I worked in product management and program management as a Global Editorial intern at Spotify.
-Additionally, I'm the proud owner of an indie LGBTQ+ clothing brand called Paws Of Pride!
+Over the past two summers, I was a PM intern at Spotify.
+Additionally, I'm the proud owner of an LGBTQ+ clothing brand called Paws Of Pride!

 - 🌱 Currently learning: Machine Learning With Graphs (GNNs), Theater Improvisation, and Philosophy in Education.
 - 💬 Let's chat about: startups, music, and art.